What can be tested?

 Note: If you have set the below mentioned environment variables, for example because you are rebuilding from the same shell which you used for a previous run, then this command will start the fuzzing.
 For cleanliness it is recommended to interrupt the running executable with CTRL+C at that point and restart just the firefox binary as described below.

-You need to set the following environment variables to enable running the fuzzing code inside Firefox instead of the regular browser.
+You need to set the following environment variable to enable running the fuzzing code inside Firefox instead of the regular browser.

 name is the name of your fuzzing module that you specified when calling the